apache/eventmesh-site/community/04-release.md

 ## Initiates a vote

-> EventMesh is still incubating and requires two votes
+> EventMesh has graduated from incubation and only needs to be voted by the community

 - EventMesh community vote, send email to: `dev@eventmesh.apache.org`
-- Vote in the incubator community, send an email to: `general@incubator.apache.org` After graduation from EventMesh, you only need to vote in the EventMesh community
+- In ${Your EventMesh Release Manager} in the body of the community voting email, fill in the person responsible for this release, usually the sender of the email

 ### 1. EventMesh community voting stage